GiorgiMakharadze/tip-calculator-react-typescript/README.md

 ## Description

-It's Tip Calculator created with ⚛️React using 🌀TypeScript!
+It's Tip Calculator, created with ⚛️React using 🌀TypeScript!

 ## Usage